jaredec/finMS/README.md

 Hello, this is a compilation of some of the programming projects I have completed during my time at UC Santa Barbara.
 Here is a description of each folder name (ordered by descending completed date):

 Mathematical Finance (Fall 2022)
-- This folder contains all programming portions of assignments for this course using RMarkdown.
+- This folder contains all programming portions of assignments for this course using R.
 - In addition there is a csv file (AAPL.csv) utilizing the black scholes model for constructing a delta neutral portfolio of the stock AAPL's log returns--you may need to scroll to the right when viewing.
 - This course describes mathematical methods for estimating and evaluating asset pricing models, equilibrium and derivative pricing, options, bonds, and the term-structure of interest rates.
 Also introduces finance optimization models for risk management and financial engineering.